 We rely on our information systems and those of third parties for processing customer orders, distribution of our services, billing our customers, processing credit card transactions, customer relationship management, supporting financial planning and analysis, accounting functions and financial statement preparation and otherwise running our business.
 Information systems may experience interruptions, including interruptions of related services from third-party providers, which may be beyond our control.
 Such business interruptions could cause us to fail to meet customer requirements.
 All information systems, both internal and external, are potentially vulnerable to damage or interruption from a variety of sources, including without limitation, computer viruses, ransomware attacks or other security breaches, energy blackouts, natural disasters, terrorism, war, telecommunication failures, and employee or other theft, as well as third-party provider failures.
-Our exposure to these vulnerabilities may increase due to the effects of the COVID-19 pandemic.
 Any disruption in our information systems and those of the third parties upon which we rely could have a significant impact on our business.